 One of the most effective ways to keep odor from a landfill to a minimum is to tightly control what materials are accepted.
 For a number of reasons, including odor control, Green Ridge will not accept any waste water treatment sludge (human or animal waste) or processed sheet rock.
 This decision plays an important role in controlling odor at the site.
-We will cover the waste daily, minimizing the size of the active face of the facility.
+We will cover the waste daily with a combination of dirt and/or Rusmar foam, minimizing the size of the active face of the facility.
 In the unlikely event it is necessary, we will utilize non-toxic odor neutralizing agents.

 Green Ridge will develop and comply with an Odor Management Plan (OMP) subject to approval by the Virginia Department of Environmental Quality.
 Odor complaints can be submitted to VDEQ, but we will take additional measures available to remove odors using neutralization agents and daily covers.